Milton Madison Bridge Project, United States of America

-The project has won several awards including the 2011 National Recognition Award for the use of innovative construction methods.
+The project won several awards including the 2011 National Recognition Award for the use of innovative construction methods.
 The award was given by the American Council of Engineering Companies.

 Milton Madison Bridge Project